Research activities in the speech therapy group of a kindergarten

 65. Spirova L.F., Yastrebova A.V.
 Examination of vocabulary and grammatical structure of speech. // Methods for examining speech disorders in children. – M., 1982.

 66. Spirova L.F., Yastrebova A.V.
-Teacher about children with speech disorders. - M., 1976.
+To the teacher about children with speech disorders. – M., 1976.

-67. Tikheeva E.I.
-The development of speech in children. - M., 1981
+67. Tikheyeva E.I.
+Speech development in children. – M., 1981

 68. Tkachenko T.A.
-If the preschooler does not speak well. - St. Petersburg, 1997.
+If a preschooler speaks poorly. – St. Petersburg, 1997.

 69. Tkachenko T.A.
-In the first class - no speech defects. - St. Petersburg, 1999.
+In first grade - without speech defects. – St. Petersburg, 1999.

 72. Tokareva O.A.
-Functional dyslalia. // Speech disorders in children and adolescents / Ed.
+Functional dyslalia. //Speech disorders in children and adolescents /Ed.
 S.S.
-Lyapidevsky. - M.: 1969. - From 104 - 107.
+Lyapidevsky. – M.: 1969. – P. 104 – 107.

 phonetic-phonemic underdevelopment. – M., 2002.

 74. Filicheva T.B., Cheveleva N.A.
-Speech therapy in a special kindergarten. - M., 1987.
+Speech therapy work in a special kindergarten. – M., 1987.

-“Tell me and I will forget.
+“Tell me and I’ll forget.

 Show me and I will remember

-Give me a try and I'll understand"
+Let me try and I’ll understand.”

 /Chinese proverb/